-Baby Sucking Hand: Reasons, Risks And How To Deal With It
+Baby Sucking Hand: Reasons, Risks, And Ways To Deal With It

-Babies suck their hands to communicate and self-soothe.
 A baby sucking hand is considered a normal part of their development and may begin at two months.
-Besides sucking hands, you may notice babies sucking fists or even trying to put their feet in their mouths.
+Besides sucking hands, you may notice babies sucking their fists or even trying to put their feet in their mouths.
+Understanding the causes of this behavior can help you handle it more effectively.

 Most babies stop sucking their hands by themselves at around two to four years.
 However, if a child sucks their hands even in their kindergarten years, consult a pediatrician because hand sucking could interfere with secondary or permanent teething.